-A year-round 142 m3/s minimum flow release from Revelstoke Dam (REV) was implemented in December 2010 as part of BC Hydro's Water Use Plan for the Columbia River.
-The implementation of the minimum flow coincided with the commissioning of an additional generation unit at Revelstoke Dam (REV5) that increased the maximum generation discharge capacity of the dam from 1,700 to 2,124 m3/s.
+A year-round 142 m3/s minimum flow release from Revelstoke Dam was implemented in December 2010 as part of BC Hydro's Water Use Plan for the Columbia River.
+The implementation of the minimum flow coincided with an additional generation unit (REV5) that increased the maximum generation discharge capacity of the dam from 1,700 to 2,124 m3/s.
 The combined effects of these changes in dam operations are referred to as a flow regime change.
-The key environmental objective of the minimum flow release is to increase the abundance and diversity of fish populations in the middle Columbia River (MCR).
-The MCR Fish Population Indexing Program addresses four key management questions:
+One of the environmental objectives of the minimum flow was to increase the abundance and diversity of fish in the Middle Columbia River (MCR).
+The MCR Fish Population Indexing Surveys were designed to assess the effects of the change in flow regime, including the minimum flow, on the abundance, growth, diversity, and distribution of adult fish in the MCR.